vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/2_Economic_Growth_Limits.md

 [^27]: Federal grants comprise most of the rest, and a small amount from state taxes

-Don't get hung up on in-state fraction; just make a crude guess (maybe guess an aver- age) and clearly state assumptions.
+Don't get hung up on in-state fraction; just make a crude guess (maybe guess an average) and clearly state assumptions.

 The result should be larger than the typical energy intensity for all economic activities within a country, since not all monetary expenditure goes toward energy.